Connie Francis (Part Seven)

 Vacation

-(Connie Francis, Hank Hunter, Gary Weston)
+(Connie Francis, Hank Hunter, Gary Knight)

 The summertime hit of 1962, "Vacation" was the kind of rousing, rollicking Pop rocker you might imagine Nat "King" Cole singing.
 Then again, who else but Connie Francis could lay down such an exuberant vocal track?
 She cut it in Nashville during sessions for the album Country Music, Connie Style.
 Both the album and single versions rock out, but methinks the 45 RPM mono mix packs a wee bit more punch!
 Material with such broad market appeal let Connie split the difference between Teen and Adult Pop crossover.